Ekpyrosis in Quantum Gravitational Anisotropic Bouncing Models: Effective dynamics of Bianchi-I and Bianchi-IX models in LQC

 and $H_2, H_3$ can be obtained by cyclic permutations.
 Note that the Hubble rates are bounded as well.
 Similarly, we find that the anisotropic shear is bounded, as seen in the following expression \cite{Gupt:2011jh}

 Note that this is the exact same bound as found in the Bianchi-I effective spacetime in equation (\ref{shearmax_I}), as this expression may be derived from the directional Hubble rates using equation \eqref{shear}.
+As in the case of Bianchi-I model in LQC, the bounce in Bianchi-IX spacetime can occur at energy density and anisotropic shear at values below their maximum allowed values. \\

 In the following sections, we perform the numerical simulations of effective dynamics for Bianchi-I and Bianchi-IX spacetimes.
 The initial conditions are chosen in the contracting branch far from the bounce where the universe is macroscopic and the effective spacetime is well-approximated by classical dynamics.
 Apart from the matter content, we have six phase space variables in both Bianchi-I and Bianchi-IX models, and one constraint; namely the Hamiltonian constraint.
 For simulations, we first choose the initial values of $c_1, c_2, p_1, p_2, p_3, \phi$ and $\rho$.
-These are chosen randomly from a uniform distribution over the given ranges: $c_1, c_2 \in [-0.25,0]$, $p_1,p_2,p_3 \in [10000,30000]$, $\phi \in [0,0.4]$ and $\rho \in [0,10^{-4}]$.
-We then solve the Hamiltonian constraint to obtain the initial value of $c_3$.
-The initial value of $p_\phi$ can be obtained from the initial values of $\phi$ and $\rho$.
-The effective equations of motion for the triad and connection variables described earlier are then used to obtain the time evolution.
-For both Bianchi-I and Bianchi-IX models, $500$ simulations each are performed for both ekpyrotic and ekpyrotic-like potentials as well as for the massless scalar field for comparison.
-When compared to the massless case, the values of $c_1$, $c_2$, all triads and $\phi$ and $\rho$ were taken as same.
+The initial conditions chosen for all the simulations in the manuscript correspond to a classical macroscopic universe with energy density positive.
+The value of connection component $c_3$ is determined using the vanishing of Hamiltonian constraint.
+The values of $c_1$ and $c_2$ are chosen in range $c_1, c_2 \in [-0.25,0]$.
+The values of triads are chosen in range $p_1,p_2,p_3 \in [10000,30000]$, and the value of initial energy density is chosen in the range $\rho \in [0,10^{-4}]$.
+The value of scalar field was chosen in the range $\phi \in [0,0.4]$.